quellish/UnitTestHTTPServer/README.md

 To pull in the CocoaHTTPServer code this depends on.

 This project creates a CocoaHTTPServer library that can be embedded in iPhone projects for unit tests.
-Include it in your test target as you would any other library dependancy (see below for detailed instructions).
+Include it in your test target as you would any other library dependency (see below for detailed instructions).

 Setting up your project
 -----------------------